alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 > 2. How were the experimental benchmarks chosen?

-We used benchmarks from Etna, which was specifically designed to test the bugfinding capabilities of competing PBT generators.
+We used benchmarks from Etna, a platform specifically designed to test the bug-finding capabilities of competing PBT generators.
 There are two benchmarks from the original Etna we did not use.
-One tests Red-Black trees, and the other tests a lambda calculus typed with System FSub, a more sophisticated type system.
+One tests Red-Black trees, and the other tests a lambda calculus typed with System FSub—a more sophisticated type system.
 We felt that the RBT eval was redundant with the BTS eval we already
-used: the generators are very similar.
-We chose not to use the FSub eval for two reasons.
-First, it had not been implemented in OCaml, and second, we felt this would be redundant with the STLC evals.
+used: the generators are very similar, and so were the results.
+We chose not to use the FSub eval for two reasons: first, it had not been implemented in OCaml; second, we felt it would be redundant with the STLC evals.
 The FSub generator is even more complex with more combinators than the STLC one, but the testing code and properties are essentially the same: we would see an exaggerated version of the speedups in the STLC eval.